 Policy CTR1 -Parking and road safety.

-Developments that provide additional parking for the wider community and/or enhance community safety will be supported.
+The development of additional public parking provision and improvements to highway safety will be supported.

-- 8.3.7 Over the years the villages have seen significant increases in traffic volumes caused by previous housing developments.
+8.3.7 Over the years the villages have seen significant increases in traffic volumes caused by previous housing developments.
 The majority of residents already commute out of the villages on a daily basis.
 In 2001 about 80% of Parish residents travelled to work by car, van or motorbike.
 In 2011 there were 3,173 cars or vans in the Parish against 2,877 in 2001.
 In 2001 207 households had 3 or more cars.
-By 2011 this had grown to 257. - 8.3.8 The capacity of Main Road is adequate except where traffic calming and parking reduce the road to single track at Gt.
+By 2011 this had grown to 257.

+8.3.8 The capacity of Main Road is adequate except where traffic calming and parking reduce the road to single track at Gt.
 Haywood and where parking in Lt.
 Haywood reduces the road to single track.
-It is easy to understand the concerns of respondents to the Neighbourhood Plan questionnaire about parking and traffic numbers. - 8.3.9 The questionnaire raised the issue of the considerable congestion outside the schools in the villages when pupils are being dropped off and picked up.
+It is easy to understand the concerns of respondents to the Neighbourhood Plan questionnaire about parking and traffic numbers.

+8.3.9 The questionnaire raised the issue of the considerable congestion outside the schools in the villages when pupils are being dropped off and picked up.
 The danger of this is pointed out in the Village Design Statement as well as the need for developments to provide off street parking.